sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

   of the group.
 Setting this to true makes breederid mandatory for all listings in South Australia after July 2018.

+* needsfoster (Yes/No): Indicates that foster care is required for the animal.

 * sourcenumber (Text): Required for all cat and dog listings in Victoria

 * rehomingorganisationid (Text): For cats and dogs in NSW, this field OR a